Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

 If you’re considering AI voice agents but aren’t sure how to begin, you’re not alone.
 The key to a successful implementation is starting small, testing results, and scaling efficiently.

-Here’s a simple roadmap to guide your business through the process:
+Follow this simple roadmap to guide your business through the AI voice agent implementation process:

-- Test & Scale - Start with a pilot, refine your approach, and expand AI adoption based on real results.
+- Test and scale: Start with a pilot, refine your approach, and expand AI adoption based on real results.

 Which LLM Should You Choose for Your AI Voice Agent in 2025?